Best Hong Kong water sports

 Hit the waters and get jumping and flipping with a wakeboarding session.
 Learn how to master the fundamentals of riding the waves on a wakeboard, or simply show off sick spinning moves and get your adrenaline pumping.
 Hong Kong Wakeboard offers sessions for $850-per-hour on a weekday and $900-per-hour during weekends.
 You can also try out wake-skating and wake-surfing.
 Not forgetting flyboarding – blast off with powerful waterjet boots strapped to your feet.
 It’s a bit pricier at $1,500 for an hour but it’s well worth it for the fun!

 Why travel all the way to Thailand or Indonesia for diving trips when you can discover a whole new side of Hong Kong underwater.
 Splash Hong Kong organises Splash Days every weekend for two dives either in the Clearwater Bay area ($500) or Sai Kung ($620).
 You can come with your own gear or rent it for $250.
 Splash will also provide fantastic food and iced bevvies.
-Of course, diving is the only water sport on this list that requires a license.
-Don’t have one?
+Don’t have a license?
 You can easily get one by completing a five-lesson course with Splash for $4,800.